 – Nicholas Kilmer, Assistant Director of the Money Education Center

-Qless offers choices of in-person and callback queues, where the Money Education Center could implement a consistent system across all of their advising options.
-Now, when students need information on anything from scholarships, to financial aid, to veterans education benefits and more, they can join a virtual queue from their personal device.
-From there, they’ll receive text updates about their place in line.
-When it’s their turn, they’ll receive a notification prompting them to return to the advising office.
-The callback system functions similarly: students join a virtual callback queue, receiving notification about their place in line.
+Qless' queuing software offers choices for in-person and callback queues, where the Money Education Center could implement a consistent system across all of their advising options.
+For example, when students need information on scholarships, financial aid, veteran’s education benefits, and more, they can join a virtual queue from their personal device.
+From there, they'll receive text updates about their place in line.
+Then, when it's their turn, they'll receive a notification prompting them to return to the advising office.
+The callback system functions similarly: students join a virtual callback queue, receiving notifications about their place in line.
 When they reach the front of the queue, an advisor returns their call.

-The Qless queue management system has been a major success, both for students and for staff.
-Instead of hours-long waits on phone calls or in cramped lobbies, students can now join the virtual queue and go about their day until it’s their turn for advising at the Money Education Center.
-“The Qless approach has improved the experience for students, but it’s also improved the experience for staff members at the advising office,” said Kilmer.
+The Qless queuing software system has been a significant success, both for students and staff.
+Instead of hours-long waits on phone calls or in cramped lobbies, students can now join the virtual queue and go about their day until it's their turn for advising at the Money Education Center.
+"The Qless approach has improved the experience for students, but it's also improved the experience for staff members at the advising office," said Kilmer.
 During the pandemic, Qless proved to be even more beneficial, as it allowed students to continue receiving the same services and experiences that they were used to, only safer and with physical distancing precautions.

-For campuses experiencing similar pain points with wait times or with physical distancing measures, Kilmer highly recommends looking into Qless and implementing it in academic settings.
+For campuses experiencing similar pain points with wait times or with physical distancing measures, Kilmer highly recommends looking into the queuing software from Qless and implementing it in academic settings.